Twisted (2004 film)

 Twisted is a 2004 American psychological thriller directed by Philip Kaufman, written by Sarah Thorp, and starring Ashley Judd, Samuel L. Jackson, and Andy García.
 The film is set in San Francisco.
+Twisted was released by Paramount Pictures on February 27, 2004.
+The film was widely panned by critics, and was a box-office bomb, grossing $41 million against a $50 million budget.

 Plot

-Having solved a high-profile case involving serial killer Edmund Cutler that ended with her being taken hostage by Cutler but managing to overpower and arrest him, officer Jessica Shepard of the San Francisco Police Department is transferred to the homicide division and promoted to the rank of inspector.
+Having solved a high-profile case involving serial killer Edmund Cutler—a case ending with her being taken hostage by Cutler before managing to overpower and arrest him—officer Jessica Shepard of the San Francisco Police Department is transferred to the homicide division and promoted to the rank of inspector.
 SFPD Commissioner John Mills, her foster father and her deceased father's former partner, also serves as her proud mentor.
 Shepard is an alcoholic and nymphomaniac, carrying the emotional burden of her father murdering some of her mother's extra-marital lovers, then Shepard's mother and himself.

 When one of Shepard's former one-night stands is brutally murdered, Shepard and her new partner, Mike Delmarco, are assigned to the case.
 Shepard admits that she had slept with the victim yet remains assigned to the case.
 A few days later, another of Shepard's numerous one-night stands is murdered and soon the police come to the conclusion that the killer is stalking Shepard.
 At Mills' insistence, Shepard remains on the case to bait out the killer.

 As investigations progress, Shepard keeps having alcoholic blackouts at night, having already had them on the nights of the two murders.
 She confides this to Mills, who encourages her to carry on.

 Shepard discovers a third murder, Cutler's defense attorney Ray Porter, whom she also had previously had sex with, who had summoned her via note to meet him that morning.
 Inspector Dale Becker focuses the investigation on Shepard herself, due to Shepard's fleeting sexual relationship with the victims and her occasional flashes of violent behaviour in the line of police duty.
 Shepard begins to fear that she is becoming like her father and committing similar murders, especially after a fourth of her former lovers is murdered, SFPD Officer Jimmy Schmidt – Shepard wakes up with Schmidt's corpse in her bed.
 In each case, the murder seems to have been committed using a yawara.
 Shepard is skilled in delivering blows with a yawara, so she is arrested and questioned for the murders but is bailed by Mills after blood work evidence undertaken by pathologist Lisa reveals that Shepard's blood had strong amounts of rohypnol, which means she was incapacitated during the Schmidt murder and thus cannot have committed the crime.